Home > Analyses > Financial Services > The PNC Financial Services Group, Inc.

 | KeyCorp | 22.9B |

-The PNC Financial Services Group, Inc. ranks 2nd among its 9 competitors, with a market cap roughly equal to the leader at 102.63% of U.S. Bancorp’s size.
-It stands above both the average market capitalization of the top 10 competitors (43.7B) and the median sector market cap (31.4B).
-The company is closely trailing the leader, with only a 2.56% gap to the competitor above, while maintaining a significant 33.13% lead over the next rival below.
+The PNC Financial Services Group ranks 2nd among its competitors.
+Its market cap is approximately 8.4% below the sector leader, U.S. Bancorp.
+PNC stands above both the average market cap of the top 10 competitors (43.7B) and the median market cap of the sector (31.4B).
+The gap of about 7.7% to the next competitor above highlights a narrow margin at the top, while the distance to the third-ranked competitor is significant.

 Comparisons with competitors